Large Language Model as a Policy Teacher for Training Reinforcement Learning Agents: Appendix

-To select a suitable annealing schedule for $\lambda$, we conducted ablation studies and compared different schedules.
-The schedules considered were as follows: \begin{enumerate} \item Constant value: We set $\lambda$ to a constant value of 0.1 for 2000 iteration steps ($k=0,t=2000$); \item Linearly decaying value: We linearly decreased the value of $\lambda$ from 10 to 0 over 1000 iteration steps ($k=0.01,t=1000$) and over 2000 iteration steps ($k=0.005,t=2000$); \item Stepwise value: We linearly decreased the value of $\lambda$ from 10 to 0.1 over 1000 steps, maintained it at 0.1 for the next 1000 steps, and then set it to 0 ($k=0.01,t=2000$, where $k$ is the decay rate and $t$ is the termination step). \end{enumerate} As depicted in Figure~\ref{fig: schedule}, we observed that only the last annealing schedule yielded successful results.
-This outcome can be attributed to the fact that when the LLM-based teacher is removed, the student agent experiences a period of policy oscillation in the short term.
+As described in Section~\ref{sec: learning} (see Equation~\ref{eq: coeff}), the value of $\lambda$ depends on a set of hyper-parameters, including $\lambda_0, \lambda_c, i_1, i_2$, and $k$.
+In our experiments, we set $i_2 = 2000$ for all MiniGrid tasks, meaning that the value of $\lambda$ reduces to 0 after 2000 iterations.
+In this section, we present an ablation study that compares different annealing schedules for $\lambda$.
+The schedules considered are as follows: \begin{enumerate} \item Constant value: $\lambda$ takes a constant value of 0.1 then decreases to 0 at the $i_2$th iteration ($\lambda_0=0.1,\lambda_c=0.1, i_1=2000$); \item Linearly decaying value: the value of $\lambda$ linearly decays from 10 to 0 over the first 1000 iterations ($\lambda_0=10, \lambda_c=0, i_1=1000$) or 2000 iterations ($\lambda_0=10, \lambda_c=0, i_1=2000$); \item Stepwise value: The value of $\lambda$ linearly decreases from 10 to 0.1 over 1000 iterations, and then remains constant at 0.1 for some iterations before eventually reducing to 0 ($\lambda_0=10, \lambda_c=0.1, i_1=1000$). \end{enumerate} As depicted in Figure~\ref{fig: schedule}, we observed that only the last annealing schedule yielded successful results.
+We argue that this result is attributed to the fact that when the LLM-based teacher is removed, the student agent shall experience a period of policy oscillation in the short term.
 By allowing the student agent to adapt to the subtle influence of the LLM-based teacher initially and gradually removing it, the agent can navigate through this learning period more smoothly.
+Empirically we suggest setting $i_1$ as the iteration number when the regularization term $\mathcal{H}\left(\pi_T(\cdot|s)|| \pi_\theta(\cdot|s)\right)$ converges, and setting $i_2$ as two times $i_1$.
 These findings highlight the importance of carefully choosing an appropriate annealing schedule for $\lambda$ to ensure effective knowledge transfer and smooth adaptation of the student agent during the training process.

-\keypoint{Correcting the LLM-based agent's decision-making errors} To gain further insights into the training process, we specifically selected environment seeds where the LLM-based teacher policies are prone to errors.
-We then observed how the success rate of the student agent evolved in these environments as the training progressed.

-The results, visualized in Figure~\ref{fig: fail seed}, demonstrate that the student agent is capable of correcting the mistakes made by the teacher's strategy during the distillation process.
-As a result, the student agent surpasses the performance of the teacher and shows an increased success rate in the selected environments.

-This finding suggests that the distillation process enables the student agent to learn from the teacher's policy while also refining and improving upon it.
-Through this iterative process, the student agent can adapt and develop strategies that overcome the limitations of the teacher's approach, leading to enhanced performance in challenging environments.